All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will drinking more water actually fix my headaches?

 In many cases, yes.
 Dehydration is the most common cause of GLP-1 headaches.
 Increasing water intake to 64-80 ounces daily, adding electrolytes, and drinking consistently throughout the day resolves headaches for a significant number of users.
-If hydration alone does not help, the cause may be related to blood sugar, caffeine, or calorie intake.
+If hydration alone doesn't help, the cause may be related to blood sugar, caffeine, or calorie intake.

 Should I stop my GLP-1 medication if I get headaches?